Home

 It was Christmas Eve and Tim's Mum had some last-minute Christmas shopping to do.
 Tim's father needed to pop into East Medina for an hour to finish off some work, so Tim asked if he could be dropped off at his Grandads on the way.

-The ferry service was out of action due to the heavy snow, so they had to make the long journey round by car.
-When they arrived at Grandad's cottage, He was already waiting on the doorstep.
+The ferry service was out of action due to the heavy snow, so they had to make the longer journey around by car.

 “Listen to those logs hissing and moaning at me for throwing them onto the fire.”